 The process of applying for graduation is separate from participation in the commencement ceremony.
-Eligible graduates received an email explaining how to participate in the virtual commencement ceremony on Saturday, May 23, 2020.
-The status of an in-person ceremony for the fall will be determined based on guidelines communicated by Governor Cuomo and local health officials.
+Eligible graduates will receive information explaining how to participate in the virtual commencement ceremony on Friday, May 7, 2021.
+For more information on commencement and the graduate celebration, please visit: https://www.niagaracc.suny.edu/commencement/

 Students must satisfactorily fulfill college and graduation requirements specified for the major in which they are matriculated, including any required foundation courses.
-Students are also required to attain a minimum degree grade point average of 2.0 in the major from which they are graduating, as well as a minimum overall grade-point average of 2.0.
+Students are also required to attain a minimum degree grade-point average of 2.0 in the major from which they are graduating, as well as a minimum overall grade-point average of 2.0.
 The student must have also met all financial obligations assessed by the College.
 In the case of students having an outstanding financial obligation, the awarding of a degree/certificate will not be withheld, but the financial obligation must be resolved prior to the release of an official transcript or degree/certificate.
 If students plan to receive two associate’s degrees from NCCC, they must successfully complete the degree requirements for each degree AND complete a minimum of 15 credit hours beyond the requirements of the first degree.
 NOTE: Some majors have an additional cumulative GPA requirement.

 Academic honors are based on the following curriculum GPA: